 It’s now been three starts for Pineda and although nobody is even hitting the ball hard off of him, his velocity is still down in the 90-92 mph range.
 An improvement from 88-90 where he was in his first start, but only slight.
 Like I said though, this happens to somebody almost every spring so should we be worried?

-If you are looking to bet on it, head over to the Sports Interaction Blog to do a little research, but realistically it’s too early to worry.
 He still isn’t even stretched out to the point where he could pitch an entire game, his velocity being a few ticks down is putting the cart before the horse.

 Besides that though, there is evidence that this really isn’t a big deal.